 Image courtesy: Pixabay.com/

-If your dog is panting excessively, you want to check the color of his gums and tongue.
-If they have turned a shade of white or blue, then it means that oxygen is not being circulated optimally in the body.
+If your dog experiences excessive panting, you want to check the color of his gums and tongue.
+If your dog has turned a shade of white or blue, then it means that enough oxygen in the body has been circulated.
 Seek a professional's help immediately.
 Here are some conditions that could be leading to it:

 - Pain: Your dog may be experiencing pain due to a physical injury or underlying medical condition like pancreatitis.
 Watch out for other symptoms such as restlessness, anxiety, unusual food habits, wounds, enlarged pupils for the same.